 We generally recommend that any correspondence with authorities be sent “Certified Mail—Return Receipt Requested.”
 Keep copies of the withdrawal letter and any other paperwork or correspondence, and any green postal receipts, for your personal records.

 Note: If your child has never attended a public or private school, this section does not apply.

 Wisconsin law allows for “home-based private educational programs” (which is the term used to officially describe a homeschool program).
 To homeschool, you’ll need to follow these requirements:

 Every year on or before October 15, you must file a statement of enrollment (PI-1206 form) with the Department of Public Instruction (DPI).
 This can be done online via the DPI’s website.

 Your statement must state how many students in the elementary and high school grades were enrolled in your homeschool as of the third Friday in September.
 It must also certify that:

 Be sure to save copies of all your completed PI-1206 forms.
 If you cannot prove you filed the statement of enrollment during the years your child was in high school, some employers and government agencies may not recognize your student’s high school education as legitimate.

-Under Wisconsin law, the main purpose of your homeschool must be to provide private education—not to circumvent compulsory school attendance laws.
+Under Wisconsin law, the main purpose of your homeschool must be to provide private or religious-based education—not to circumvent compulsory school attendance laws.

 Your homeschool must be privately controlled.
 (In other words, a public school or other government agency cannot operate a homeschool program.)